djmasde/wmaker/README.md

 "Swatch" and beats, re "hacked" to runs ok

-Added WindowMaker "Window Maker" 0.17.5, runs ok, only changues, re formated Makefiles, and configure

-to actual format, install without problems :)
+Added Window Maker 0.17.5, runs ok, only changues, re formated Makefiles, and configure to actual format, install without problems :)

 remember backup the GNUstep dir, if uses a never version of wmaker...